 Where “DT” (downtime) means the total minutes of unplanned downtime in a calendar month that is not planned downtime.
 For clarity, twenty-two (22) minutes of unplanned downtime in a month would result in a total monthly availability of 99.94%.

-Liferay shall provide Customer with email notification at least 72 hours in advance of planned downtime which will include the following information:
+Liferay shall notify the Customer at least 14 days in advance of planned downtime which will include the following information:

 - Reason for outage